Essential skills for a Penetration Tester

 What is a vulnerability tester?

-Vulnerability assessment and penetration testing are two types of vulnerability testing.
+Penetration and vulnerability tests are two types of vulnerability testing.

 Vulnerability assessment tools identify existing vulnerabilities but do not distinguish between those that are exploitable and those that are not.
 Their purpose is to reduce the possibility of cyber criminals breaching your IT defences and gaining access to systems or data.